 H2020 STRATEGY CCUS Project: study of several European regions to assess their CCUS capacities

-The H2020 Strategy CCUS project, launched in 2019 with 16 European partners including the BRGM which coordinates the project, aims to develop strategic plans for the development of CCUS, a key technology to achieve the GHG reduction objectives of the Paris Agreement, in Europe from South and East.
-It also aims to reflect on the construction of a CCUS infrastructure at European level.
+The H2020 Strategy CCUS project, carried out from 2019 to 2021 with 16 European partners and coordinated by the BRGM, was aimed to develop strategic plans for the development of CCUS, a key technology to achieve the GHG reduction objectives of the Paris Agreement, in Europe from South and East.
+It was also aimed to reflect on the construction of a CCUS infrastructure at European level.

 As part of this project, three regions in southern Europe were selected for an in-depth study of their potential for CO2 capture, storage and use.
-IFPEN participates in the development and assessment of scenarios for each of the three sites.
+IFPEN has participated in the development and assessment of scenarios for each of the three sites.

 H2020 Rex-CO2 Project: re-using end-of-life oil and gas wells for CO2 storage